ansibleguy76/ansibleforms/README.md

 cp ./persistent/forms.json.example ./persistent/forms.json
 ```
 ## Modify the .env.development (or .env.production) to your needs
+- enable https if needed and set the certificate
 - update forms path and log path
 - set ansible path
 - set awx connection details
 - set mysql server connection details
 ## Modify the forms.json to your needs
-The forms.json file describes all your forms in a json format.
+The `forms.json` file describes all your forms in a json format.
 It must be available in the server application.
-By default it's under /server/persistent, but if you choose to run this application containerized, then the file is best fit on a mountpath or persistent volume.
-So set the location of the forms.json file correctly in the environment file.
-In the file, make to proper changes, refer to the wiki documentation for all details.
+By default it's under `/server/persistent`, but if you choose to run this application containerized, then the file is best fit on a mountpath or persistent volume.
+So set the location of the `forms.json` file correctly in the environment file.
+In the file, make the proper changes, refer to the wiki documentation for all details.

 - add categories
 - add roles